tskisner/desibuild/README.md

     http://www.funtoo.org/Keychain

 and place the "keychain" shell script in your $PATH somewhere.
-Then add the line:
+Then add the lines:

+    # start ssh keychain
+    keystart () {
         eval `keychain --eval --agents ssh id_rsa`

-somewhere in your ~/.bashrc.ext
+    }

+somewhere in your ~/.bashrc.ext.
+Whenever you want to unlock your ssh (probably once per session), just do "keystart".

 ### Dependencies